Your self-introduction is your chance to tell the interviewer who you are, what your skillset is, and why you’re the best candidate for the job.

 My marketing campaigns over the past year have helped my current company significantly grow its online presence and expand its customer base, so I understand how much work the team must’ve put in.
 I’m looking forward to discussing how I can apply my skills in brand identity creation and social media marketing to consolidate XYZ’s position in South America.”

-How to properly introduce yourself in a job interview
+Tips for properly introducing yourself in a job interview

-Now that you know what a good interview introduction looks like, here’s how to nail your own self-introduction:
+Now that you know what a good interview introduction looks like, here’s how to perfect your own self-introduction:

 1. Rehearse your self-introduction beforehand